ekimetrics/ekimetrics.github.io/blog/2025-04-16-Counterfactual_Explanations.md

 Two counterfactuals were generated for the individual originally predicted to default (label = 1).
 The original instance had a DebtRatio of 0.803 and a MonthlyIncome of 9120.0.
 The first counterfactual (CF 1) keeps the DebtRatio constant at 0.803 but increases the MonthlyIncome to 9422.625, resulting in a predicted label of 0 (non-default).
 The second counterfactual (CF 2) achieves the same label flip by simultaneously lowering the DebtRatio to 0.7993 and raising the MonthlyIncome to 9422.625.
 This demonstrates that modest, realistic adjustments to financial metrics can alter risk classification, highlighting specific and actionable paths to improve creditworthiness.

-### The Future of Counterfactuals and Explainable AI
+## IV.
+The Future of Counterfactuals and Explainable AI

 Counterfactual explanations are becoming an increasingly important tool for AI transparency and decision-making.
 As the field evolves, several key trends are shaping their future.